Trump says Democratic memo on Russia is 'very political,' needs redactions

 ”Any minor redactions should be made as quickly as possible and the memo should be released,” she said.

-Reporting by Yeganeh Torbati; Writing by Richard Cowan; Editing by Bill Trott
+Reporting by Yeganeh Torbati; Writing by Richard Cowan; Editing by Bill Trott and DAvid Gregorio